 Overnight Camp is an exciting adventure with lots of different things to do each and every day!
-From first thing in the morning till bed time, a day at Camp Mason is filled with opportunity: make a friend, try something new, test your limits, or watch the world – summer camp helps us learn to live well.
+From first thing in the morning till bed time, a day at Camp Mason is filled with opportunities: make a friend, try something new, test your limits, build your self-confidence, gain independence, explore nature and so much more.

 All of our simple but modern cabins house 8-10 campers and 2 counselors in bunk beds, and are equipped with electricity and bathroom facilities.
 Campers are placed in cabin groups by senior staff members based on their age, needs and requests.

 The Health Lodge

 Our health lodge is staffed by professional medical personnel, prepared to handle the wellness needs of our campers 24 hours a day.

 Our staff members are rigorously screened, well-trained, and passionate about being positive role models for young people.
 We plan well and work hard to ensure a successful summer for every camper.
 Our senior staff members comprise a leadership team that is thoughtful, aware, and prepared.
 Our staff come from all over the world and the US, and they bring with them strong skills sets, diversity and experiences that ensure we run an exciting and safe program for our campers.

 We offer 4 2-week sessions to choose from OR 5 one-week sessions.
 We offer as much flexibility as possible so you can find the length of camp and dates that work in your schedule!